jeremybatesDC/baseballCardMakerApp/README.md

 ---

 ### Notes

+wrning not error:

+WARNING Compiled with 1 warnings 5:18:40 AM

+warning in ./node_modules/@ionic/vue/dist/index.js

+"export 'useRoute' was not found in 'vue-router'

+to remove router from dependencies must i drop ion page? hmmm...

 The Anybody font is a HUGE win.
 Credit goes to etceteratype and to the github commit's of sursly (https://github.com/sursly).
 Saved 881kb and now my overall proj is down to like 230 kb before images, or down to 120kbb bortli before images...